 7. Mr Clive Smith proposed a motion that Mr Jas Jalaf be co-opted on to the Board of Trustees and to become Chair of the Audit Committee with effect from 1st January 2016.
 The motion was seconded by Mr Neil Thomson.
 The motion was unanimously approved by the Members present.

-8. Mr John Warden proposed a motion that Ms Miranda Kerschel, Chair, Women in Nuclear UK, be co-opted on to the Board of Trustees with effect from 1st January 2016.
+8. Mr John Warden proposed a motion that Ms Miranda Kirschel, Chair, Women in Nuclear UK, be co-opted on to the Board of Trustees with effect from 1st January 2016.
 The motion was seconded by Mr Mark Lyons.
 The motion was unanimously approved by the Members present.

 9. On behalf of the Trustees, the President offered thanks to Mr Norman Harrison, Mr Roy Manning and Mr Chris Williams who were stepping down as Trustees after completion of their second three-year term.
 Dr Ali Tehrani also offered thanks to Chris Williams on behalf of the North West Branch.